Attn: Advanced Freelancers

 You’ve realized you need to look outside of your current community where everyone shares the same specialization and get some fresh ideas and perspectives.

-You want to surround yourself with other people who've done the work of building a "successful" business and you want to learn from them and share your expertise.
+You want to learn from other people who've done the work of building a "successful" business, and you want to share your expertise in turn.

 What are bad reasons to join?